 Who Should Consider a ROBS

-- You have a large retirement account balance: With most ROBS providers, you’ll need a minimum balance of $50,000 in order to be eligible.
+- You have a large retirement account balance: With most ROBS providers, you’ll need a minimum balance of $50,000 to be eligible.
 This is largely done to ensure you are not charged excessive fees in relation to the amount being rolled over.

-- You don’t want to have monthly loan payments: Since a ROBS is not a loan, you won’t have to make monthly payments.
+- You don’t want monthly loan payments: Since a ROBS is not a loan, you won’t have to make monthly payments.
 This can help from a cash flow perspective and also save you on interest charges.

 - You’re unable to qualify for a business loan: Most business loans have requirements for things like credit score, time in business, and revenue.
 A ROBS has no such criteria, which is why we also identified it as one of the best ways to fund a startup.